STRATEGIC ADVOCACY FOR FOOD COUNCILS

-This toolkit offers a systematic approach to advocacy for food councils and community groups in the Carolinas.
 Effective strategy is essential for successful advocacy.
 Advocacy that follows a well thought-out plan increases the likelihood of making positive, lasting impacts on your community.
-Meaningful relationships with decision makers and food system stakeholders are critical to successful advocacy and often can help to identify a champion willing to support your cause.
+Meaningful relationships are critical to successful advocacy and often can help to identify champions willing to support your cause.

 - Identify food system policy and planning issues,